Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 #####Gomti High Dam,Gomti,Gomti headwaters,Gomti-Ganga,3000,Proposed,Dam,

 We also need to add an outfall location on the Son river for our new link canal.
-We will put it far upstream of the Son, between the headwaters and the proposed Kadwan Dam.
+We will put it far upstream on the Son, between the headwaters and the proposed Kadwan Dam.
 Dead storage is 0 because it is a simple outfall point.
 Add a second line to structures.txt:

 #####Gomti-Son Outfall,Son,Son headwaters,Kadwan Dam,0,Proposed,Outfall